circleci/circleci-docs/jekyll/_cci2/custom-images.md

 ## Overview

+CircleCI supports Docker,
-Docker is a first-class citizen in CircleCI and provides you with a powerful way to specify dependencies for your projects.
+providing you with a powerful way to specify dependencies for your projects.
 If CircleCI's [convenience images]({{ site.baseurl }}/2.0/circleci-images/) do not suit your needs, consider creating a custom Docker image for your jobs.